Want to stress less in 2024? A new book offers '5 resets' to tame toxic stress

 This second reset is mostly about creating boundaries for our digital lives.

-"Studies have shown that on average, adults check their phone 2,617 times a day," says Nerurkar.
+Nerurkar cites research that people touch their phones — taps, swipes and clicks — an average of 2,617 times a day.

-Surveys also show that over 50% of people check their phones within five minutes of waking up, and some even before their second eye is open, she says.
+Surveys also show that over 50% of people grab their phones within five minutes of waking up, and some even before their second eye is open, she says.

 "They are scrolling through the headlines or social media or their email.
 Think about what that is doing to your brain and your body.
 Think about what that's doing to your stress."